 - Zero drag, low drag or high drag

 This small but mighty part helps riders keep their feet planted and in control during even the most challenging rides.
 The types of footpegs include passenger, engine guard, highway, dually highway and anti-vibration.

 These bars protect both the motorcycle and riders.
 Highway bars, also known as crash bars, are designed to hit the ground during a crash, preventing contact with the engine area and side of the bike.
 They also safeguard riders’ legs.
 The three materials most commonly used in the manufacturing of crash bars is stainless steel, mild steel and aluminum.

 Some riders prefer to extend their legs further than factory assemblies allow.
 These riders can equip their bike with forward controls – a modification in which the shift peg, brake pedal and foot pegs are relocated forward.

 Regardless of your motorcycle parts and functions needs, you can get many of the motorcycle parts on our list through SNAP FINANCE, a better way to pay than traditional financing, credit cards and layway.

-The manufacturers we work with – American Suspension, Fat Katz, SMT Machining and Bad Dad – are the best in the business.
+The manufacturers we work with – American Suspension, Fat Katz, SMT Wheels and Bad Dad – are the best in the business.
 The parts you can purchase from them include custom rims, fenders, rear shock absorbers and triple tree kits.